Banno/polymer-webpack-loader/README.md

 # polymer-loader
 ## WebPack Loader for Polymer Web Components
+### Breaking Change: This repo was previously component-loader.
+If you have local references to the component-loader please update them to reflect the polymer-loader.

 This is a [webpack](https://webpack.js.org/) loader for Polymer applications and components.
 It has a built in module that will load your application components at runtime with the use of importNode.